What is a calorie deficit?Tweet

 How to Lose Body Fat

-Burning body fat and losing weight are two ways to describe the same process.
+Burning body fat and losing weight are two ways of describing the same process.
 A calorie deficit forces the body to burn fat causing weight loss.
 A calorie deficit simultaneously decreases body fat percentage and causes weight loss.

 The body stores fat in response to a calorie surplus (eating more than you burn).
 Genetics determine where fat is stored.
 For some, the body stores fat predominantly in the arms, and for others, around the midsection.